samsam996/ShastryGS/README.md

 # Ground state of the anisotropic Shastry-Sutherland model

 Computes the ground state wavefunction for the the anisotropic Shastry-Sutherland interaction $J_1, J2, ..$.
-We assume the ground state to have a $N\times N$ unit cell in the dimer basis.
+We assume the ground state to have a stripped $N\times N$ unit cell in the dimer basis.
+We show the unit cell for the case $N = 6$ in the /Figures folder.

 The optimisation of the local tensors is done using the simple update.